-If you've been scammed, Go to the police and get a case number.
-Save all emails and note the website where you were scammed.
-You are unlikely to get money back if you don't have a case number.
+If you've been scammed, get a case number from your local police station.
+Give them as many facts as you can - the scammer's name, cell number, where you saw them advertise, etc. Save all emails, screenshots of conversations, and note the website where you were scammed.
+Know the date & time you paid, and the scammer's bank details.
+You are unlikely to be taken seriously if you don't have a case number.
 The criminal may be caught for something else, and the more cases against him the better.
-Scammers work in syndicates, but the more the scams are reported, the more chance of catching them.

-Also feel free to send details of all puppy scam websites, regardless of country, which will be forwarded to AA419, an international anti-fraud group, for termination.
+Details of scam websites, regardless of country, will be forwarded to aa419, an international anti-fraud group.
 Include as much information as possible.

 You can complain to www.hellopeter.com

-Do copy the link to this page from your facebook page and website.
+Do link to this page from your website.
 The more we can spread the word, the quicker we can collect information on scams and help to prevent it.